paulinemarg/meet/README.md

 >**Given** a user would like a visual representation of events
 >**When** a user clicks on chart
 >**Then** the chart will show the number of upcoming events in each city.

-# Technical Requirements

-The app:
-* must be a React application.
-* must be built using the TDD technique.
-* must use the Google Calendar API and OAuth2 authentication flow.
-* must use serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server.
-* must work on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
-* must display well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
-* must pass Lighthouse’s PWA checklist.
-* must work offline or in slow network conditions with the help of a service worker.
-* must be deployed on GitHub Pages.
-* must implement an alert system using an OOP approach to show information to the user.
-* must make use of data visualization (recharts preferred).
-* must be covered by tests with a coverage rate >= 90%.
-* must be monitored using an online monitoring tool.

-* The app’s code must be hosted in a Git repository on GitHub.
-* Users may be able to install the app on desktop and add the app to their home screen on mobile.
-* The API call must use React axios and async/await.